alexd-alves/vigilante/content/Logs/Session 7.md

 >
 > Then they go to Jeff's lab, and Marius meets them there with Lachlan, an intern that Issha has sent to find them.
 There they also find a letter addressed to Marius, from his father Loris Bode, letting him know that they are aware of his recent work with Falsair.
 They get another set of sending stones from Jeff so he can communicate with them.
 >
 > The Party decides that Lachlan is no danger, and they try to get back into Reset to retrieve their research, but find that the place has been filled with concrete.
-Since they cannot get there, they decide to try to get in from the other side and also go to Barouk's Works and collect payment for completing their mission, while Gwyn stays with Jeff in the lab to protect him while he works on some sort of communication device.
+Since they cannot get there, they decide to try to get in from the other side and also go to Barouk's Works and collect payment for completing their mission, while Jeff stays in the lab to work on some sort of communication device.

 > [!info] Thursday morning, around 9am.